H0R5E/data-only-greater/_posts/2015-05-30-bella-italia.md

 life, so if you ever happen to stay at the [Bed & Breakfast Maria Grazia](http://www.bbmariagrazia.it) and Peppe offers you a ride, take it.
 The B&amp;B is also a lovely building and he has some of the largest lemons I've ever seen...
-Just remember to take a car, as its a bit isolated.
+Just remember to take a car, as it's a bit isolated.

 ![Huge lemons]({{ site.baseurl }}/assets/images/napoli_2015/lemons.jpg)